Woman awakens during surgery, feels incisions, but can’t tell doctor - NewsBreak

 The Anesthesia Patient Safety Foundation recently issued recommendations to help reduce intraoperative awareness during surgery.
 These recommendations, Cole said, were meant to supplement previous guidelines issued more than a decade ago by the ASA.

-“An EEG-based monitor of unconsciousness (depth of an anesthesia monitor) is required to reduce the likelihood of awareness whenever total intravenous anesthesia is combined with the administration of neuromuscular blocking agents,” the APSF recommended.911 call took 5 hours in teen’s plastic surgery death
+“An EEG-based monitor of unconsciousness (depth of an anesthesia monitor) is required to reduce the likelihood of awareness whenever total intravenous anesthesia is combined with the administration of neuromuscular blocking agents,” the APSF recommended.Kern-connected families wait, hope as Ukraine invasion plays out

 According to Keel, Gustafson’s surgery did not include a brain-monitoring system like an EEG.